aaaaaa123456789/bspbuild/docs.md

 Note that all of these options imply `-t`.
 Also, they can be given multiple times in the command line, each one coming into force until a new one is given.
 This way, the end of the patching chain can be manipulated at will.

+### Patching methods

+A patching method is a specific data format for a patch.
+In other words, the patching method determines how the patch data should be stored, and how it should be used to transform a file into another.
+Every individual patching method requires a corresponding patching engine in order to apply its patches; bspbuild takes care to include all the necessary patching engines in the patches it generates.
+Note that patching methods may have minor differences across patches built by bspbuild depending on the configuration options passed to it; however, a single patching method will not show any differences if used multiple times in the same BSP file.

+The patching method used to generate each file in the patching chain can be selected by the user; this is true irrespective of whether a file is a source, source+target or target file.
+(Files removed from the patching chain by the `--no-source-to-source` option, as well as the very first source file (or source+target file, if there are no source files) ignore the selected patching method, as they are never outputs to any patch.

+The patching method is selected using the `-m` option (for instance, `-m ips` selects the `ips` patching method); the selected method applies for all subsequent files until a new method is selected.
+The available patching methods are:

+* `ips`: generates IPS-like patches (modified to allow patches for files larger than 16 MB, as well as patches that generate smaller files than the original).
+These patches are not naturally reversible, which means that a reversible IPS patch will be stored as two separate patches.
+* `xor`: generates a patch where the data is stored as the XOR between the two files involved.
+This has the same size as the larger of the two files, and is equivalent to encrypting one of the files using the other as key.
+* `xor-rle` (default): generates a patch where the data is computed as the XOR between the two files involved, but then stored in a format that encodes runs of equal values and arithmetical sequences in a compact format, thus usually resulting in a smaller patch.

+### Fragmentation and padding

+If a file is internally made up of multiple smaller blocks of equal size (called _fragments_), it may be useful to indicate this fact to the patch builder; this will adapt the patching method to handle each fragment separately.
+This allows for smaller and better patches to be generated, particularly when combined with the options explained below.
+The fragment size is indicated with the `-f` option; for instance, `-f 16384` indicates that the file should be broken into 16 KB fragments.
+(The smallest valid size is 64; however, using this option with fragments smaller than a few kilobytes in size is not recommended.)

+If the target file in question is a file that has been padded up to its current size, this can be indicated to produce a smaller patch.
+The options `-pb`, `-ph` and `-pw` respectively accept an 8, 16 or 32-bit value as an argument, and indicate that the file has been padded with that value; for instance, `-pb 0xff` indicates that the file has been padded with FF bytes.
+If fragmentation is enabled, each individual fragment is considered to be padded to length;
+therefore, the padding at the end of each fragment may be omitted.

+If the fragments in the target file are not in the same order as in the source file, the patching method can be adapted to take this into account; the `--check-fragment-swap` option does this.
+This will add an initial pass of fragment reordering before applying the patch.

+Note that patching methods may or may not take the information given by these options into account; for instance, the `ips` method ignores it.
+Also note that misuse of these options will not generate incorrect patches — these options are intended as optimizations to produce smaller and faster patches, but using them incorrectly will only result in a larger and slower patch being generated.